johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/README.md

 ### Part 2

 - Set up a Jetson Nano with Ubuntu
-- Attach a USB webcam, use a 5V barrel power supply to provide sufficient power
+- Attach a USB webcam and use a 5V barrel power supply to provide sufficient power
 - Download the hard hat model with the cacli
 - git clone object-detection-react
 - Test model on the Jetson